-The MI industry is highly competitive and currently consists of seven private mortgage insurers, including NMIC, as well as governmental agencies like the FHA and the VA.
-See Part I, Item 1, "Business - Sales and Marketing and Competition - Competition."
+The MI industry is highly competitive and currently consists of six private mortgage insurers, including NMIC, as well as governmental agencies like the FHA and the VA.
+See Part I, Item 1, "Business - Sales and Marketing and Competition - Competition," above.